soichi-berson/final_bootcamp_project/README.md

 Information based on the data by 'Kaggle'(https://www.kaggle.com/datasets/blastchar/telco-customer-churn) is analysed.

-The results of analysis are shown in 'slides' file.
+The results of the analysis are shown in 'slides' file.

 ## Material
 -`note`: files of Jupyter Notebook.